This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Suya spice is incredibly versatile and enhances a wide variety of foods with its warm, smoky, and slightly spicy flavor.
 Here are some great ways to use the tasty seasoning powder:

-- Grilled Meats: Traditionally, suya spice is rubbed on skewers of beef, chicken, duck breast, or lamb chops before grilling, giving the meat a charred, savory crust.
+- Grilled Meats: Traditionally, suya spice is rubbed on skewers of beef like Nigerian street food beef skewers, but I made the best grilled chicken sandwich ever with it, and have had great luck with grilled duck breast and tender t-bone steaks giving the meat a charred, savory crust.

 - Seafood: Fish (especially salmon or mahi mahi) and grilled shrimp skewers take well to suya seasoning, either grilled or pan-seared for a rich, flavorful coating.